Tuttotorna/OMNIA/README.md

 reason_code

-These outputs define the minimal readable structural profile of a case.
+This is the bounded structural report surface of OMNIA core.

 ---